 The Place to Go Slow

 After a long journey from Tulum in Mexico through Chetumal and San Pedro, I arrive at the beautiful bounty island of Caye Caulker in Belize.
-A small island with crystal clear water and home to a Rastafarian community of no more than a thousand people.
+A small island with crystal clear water and home to a Rastafarian community of no more than a 1000 people.

 Strolling the sandy streets, I hear the reggae music playing from every corner and people with big dreads walk around barefooted.
-The smell of marihuana finds it way into my nose and everywhere I go, I get told by signs to go slow which apparently is a way of life in Caye Caulker.
+The smell of marihuana finds its way into my nose and everywhere I go, I get told by signs to go slow which apparently is a way of life in Caye Caulker.
 Since the island has no cars, I know the signs are not meant for them but for me and the rest of the walkers and of course, the golf charters and people on bicycles.

 It doesn’t take long before I start feeling myself going slower and at the same time I find myself falling in love with both the people and their creole language which is a broken English that entails everything I combine with being Rastafarian.
 I cross a sign saying “Anda De Wata Tours” which shows the broken elements in the English – you just gotta love it!
-At the same time, it doesn’t take long before the people of the island start feeling like my little family.
-Even though, I have only mentioned my name once, everywhere I go, people remember it and great me, stop for a chat and give out hugs.
+At the same time, it doesn’t take long before the people of the island start feeling like a little family.
+Even though, I’ve only mentioned my name once, everywhere I go, people remember it and great me, stop for a chat and give out hugs.

 Diving Caye Caulker

 After our amazing dive at the Blue Hole, we stop at a small bounty island called Half Moon Bay.
-Here we get served lunch before heading out to our next two dives that are just as amazing as the dive at the Blue Hole.
+Here we get served lunch before heading out to our next 2 dives that are just as amazing as the dive at the Blue Hole.

 As part of my course to become an advanced diver, I do a night dive.
 Everything in my body just yells “hell no” when we set off with the boat at sunset.
 It feels so wrong being on your way out for a dive when the darkness is closing in on you.
 It feels even more wrong putting on all your scuba gear getting ready to jump into completely black water.
-All the light we got, is the light from our torch which attracts all kind of marine life, and while I am feeding a brain coral with small red worms, all the sudden a sting ray finds it way down my right shoulder – what a scary and at the same time thrilling experience!
+All the light we got, is the light from our torch which attracts all kind of marine life, and while I’m feeding a brain coral with small red worms, all the sudden a sting ray finds it way down my right shoulder – what a scary and at the same time thrilling experience!